 Community Newsletters are produced on a regular basis in order to inform local residents of the Quarry operations and activities as well as detailing Boral's involvement in local community events.
-These are distributed via the "Discover Marulan" newsletter issued to the local community.
-These can be found at:
+These are distributed via the Marulan Messenger" newsletter issued to the local community.
+These can be found under the communications tab at: